Pitt-Fuego/Summer-Institute-for-Global-Educators/README.md

 ## Reflection

-* Does everyone need to learn to code?
 * Should everyone learn a little about code?
-* When we talk about a healthy environment to live, learn, and work, should we also be talking about open access to technology and data science?
-* * How do global citizens use data and code to advocate for social and environmental justice in their community?
+* How do global citizens use data and code to advocate for social and environmental justice in their community?
+* Is open access to code and data science an ethical imperative?
 * Is there value in intertwining coding education with global studies education?
 * Are there any dangers as to how student observations might be shared?
-* What jobs could this be useful in?
+* What jobs could this coding knowledge be useful in?
-* How else can schools better ensure that *everyone* has a voice in the conversation about technology and data?
+* How can schools better ensure that *everyone* has a voice in the conversation about code and data?
 <p>&nbsp;</p>